Kasethan Kadavulada

 Kasethan Kadavulada, based on Gopu's play of the same name is the directorial debut of Gopu, and was produced by AVM Productions.
 Muthuraman and Moorthy reprise their roles from the play.
 The music was composed by M. S. Viswanathan, cinematography was handled by K. S. Bhaskar, and editing by R. G. Gopu.

 Kasethan Kadavulada was released on 19 May 1972.
 The film became a commercial success, with Srinivasan's role as a fake godman becoming immensely popular.
-A remake with the same name is scheduled to release in 2023.
+A remake with the same name was released in 2023.